Propriety of the reference posterior distribution in Gaussian Process modeling

-The process entails however a significant difficulty, which arises because the successively computed Jeffreys-rule priors are often improper.
-We do not consider this difficulty here, but it is touched upon in \citet{BDOS01} and more thoroughly discussed in \citet{RSH12}.
-It can be avoided by using ``asymptotic marginalization'' \citep{BB92} instead of ``exact marginalization'', but \citet{BDOS01} found that the resulting ``approximate'' reference prior, unlike the ``true'' reference prior, does not always yield a proper posterior in the studied cases.
+Posterior propriety is necessary to Bayesian procedures aiming to quantify parameter uncertainty: it would make no sense to express parameter uncertainty through a posterior distribution that does not integrate to a finite mass.
+Moreover, in spatial models, one may want to take parameter uncertainty into account when performing prediction.
+Prediction can be averaged over a proper posterior distribution on parameters, not an improper one.

-Because it is so difficult to obtain a satisfying default prior distribution which consistently yields a proper posterior, it is important to ascertain that the reference prior actually does.
+In this article, we complete the proof by \citet{BDOS01} that the reference posterior is proper.
+Because of the difficulty involved in obtaining a satisfying default prior distribution which consistently yields a proper posterior, it is important to ascertain that the reference prior actually does.